CT-07: External Pipe Corrosion

 -

-Greatest Threat At Smallest Pipe
+Greatest Threat At Smallest Diameter Pipe

 A high amount of outer corrosion can be typically found at smaller diameter pipe simply due to the inherent difficulty of insulating its many elbows, tees, valves, strainers, and other small piping components.
 Unfortunately, it is also that smaller diameter piping which has a thinner initial wall, and which is substantially weakened by the amount of metal cut away during the threading process.
 Small diameter pipe requires little outer corrosion, therefore, to create a failure condition.